 This comprehensive Crevasse Rescue and Glacier Travel course is the industry gold standard for mountaineers, alpine climbers, mountain hikers and runners.
-Learn the ultimate glacier travel safety skills, the most modern and efficient techniques for rescuing someone from a crevasse who is either roped, un-roped or injured and many more critical skills.
+Learn the ultimate glacier travel safety skills, the most modern and efficient techniques for rescuing someone from a crevasse who is either roped, un-roped or injured, and many more critical mountaineering skills.

 You will learn safe and efficient glacier travel, crevasse incident avoidance and response.
-The course is held in world class locations that maximize learning.

-We are happy to help source any rental gear you require for your course
+We are happy to help source any rental gear you require for your course.

 We have Crevasse Rescue Kits available to rent if needed, but we recommend using your own so you can get comfortable with your gear under the guide’s instruction.